-When Fabien arrived in Cairns earlier this year, he felt ‘exuberant and surprised – but also frightened to communicate with Australians’.
+When Fabien arrived in Cairns, he felt ‘exuberant and surprised – but also frightened to communicate with Australians’.

 Fabien connected with STEPS through a multicultural services officer, and commenced the Certificate III in Individual Support.
 STEPS provides specialist language and literacy support.
 This was a perfect fit for Fabien because he wants to care for people.